Bay Prince Of Wales Hotel

 There’s plenty for visitors to see and do close by, with the hotel just minutes from the centre of historic Berkeley.
 The majestic Berkeley Castle is a 5-minute drive and well worth a visit, set in 6,000 acres of breath taking countryside.
 Built to keep out the Welsh, this magnificent fortress comes with all the trimmings: a plethora of murder holes, arrow slits and gigantic barred doors.
 Dr Jenner’s house, where the pioneer of the smallpox vaccination Edward Jenner lived and worked, is 5 minutes away, and the fascinating Purton ship’s graveyard just a few minutes further on.
 This is a truly unique experience with the largest British collection of maritime artefacts sitting on the foreshore for all to encounter.

 Swipe left or right

 The hotel has 39 rooms split across two room types, offering different levels of facility.
 All rooms feature a comfy bed, television, en suite and tea and coffee making facilities as standard, with additional amenities in higher graded rooms, please click the individual room types below for more information.
-A number of rooms have step free access and a number are adapted for guests with disabilities, please ask about this when booking.

 Standard Plus Room